Terence O'Neill: Prime Minister

 In 1963, O'Neill succeeded Basil Brooke, 1st Viscount Brookeborough as Prime Minister of Northern Ireland and Leader of the Ulster Unionist Party.
 He introduced new policies that would have been unthinkable with Lord Brookeborough as Prime Minister.
 He aimed to end sectarianism and to bring Catholics and Protestants into working relationships.
 A visit to a convent proved controversial among many Protestants.
 He also had aspirations in the industrial sector, seeking improved relations with the trade union movement and attracting new investment from abroad to replace failing industry in Northern Ireland.
 O'Neill seemed to strongly believe in industrialisation and modernisation.
-However it is clear that O'Neill was in some ways trying to prevent the Northern Ireland Labour Party (NILP) from gaining ground.
+However, it is clear that O'Neill was in some ways trying to prevent the Northern Ireland Labour Party (NILP) from gaining ground.
 The arrival of Harold Wilson's Labour government in Downing Street meant the NILP had a significant ally there.
 Wilson was not a committed UUP supporter, so that O'Neill was the first Prime Minister of Northern Ireland who could not rely on the support of the UK Government.

-As O'Neill promoted industrialisation and modernisation, Taoiseach Seán Lemass was doing similar things in the Republic of Ireland, thus leading to the first real rapprochement between the two jurisdictions since partition.
+As O'Neill promoted industrialisation and modernisation, Taoiseach Seán Lemass was making similar reforms in the Republic of Ireland, thus leading to the first real rapprochement between the two jurisdictions since partition.
 In January 1965, O'Neill invited the Taoiseach for talks in Belfast.
 O'Neill met with strong opposition from his own party, having informed very few of the visit, and from Ian Paisley, who rejected any dealings with the Republic.
 Paisley and his followers threw snowballs at Lemass' car during the visit.
 In February, O'Neill visited Lemass in Dublin.
 Opposition to O'Neill's reforms was so strong that in 1967 George Forrest – the MP for Mid Ulster, who supported the Prime Minister – was pulled off the platform at the Twelfth of July celebrations in Coagh, County Tyrone, and kicked unconscious by fellow members of the Orange Order.

 In December 1967, Lemass' successor Jack Lynch travelled to Stormont for his first meeting with O'Neill.
 On 8 January 1968, they met again in Dublin.
 On 19 January 1968, O'Neill made a speech marking five years in office to members of the Irish Association, calling for "a new endeavour by organisations in Northern Ireland to cross denominational barriers and advance the cause of better community relations".
 On 20 May 1968, O'Neill was pelted with eggs, flour and stones by members of the Woodvale Unionist Association who disapproved of his policies.